David-Cary/page-tree-navigation/README.md

 If you want the crawler to use the full path, use the `ContentCrawler` subclass or `getValidContentNodeVertex` factory rule.
 This can useful if you want to reference the node's content.
 If that content is a tree itself you may need to add extra rules to reference subcontent.

+As of 1.2.5 we've added the `getPagesById` function to group pages by id.
+This can be used to check for unused ids as well as multiple pages with the same id.

 ## Content Locks
 As of 1.2.0, you can attach a lock to content nodes.
 These locks can be used to indicate what actions should be usable on the target node.
 Such locks have 2 optional properties: permissions and exceptions.